fura2/stochastic-approximation/kiefer-wolfowitz/README.md

 Looks good.
 All sample paths appear to converge to $\theta$.
-The speed of convergence is not so fast though.

 ### Experiment 2. $a_n=1/n$ and $c_n=0.01$
 One of the assumption $\displaystyle\lim_{n\to\infty}c_n = 0$ does not hold.